warwickl1/databricks-apps-mcp/README.md

 Having a custom MCP server allows external users to interact with your data using Large Language Models.
 As a user of Databricks, we wanted to see if we could build our own (extremely basic) custom MCP server, host with Databricks Apps for our internal users, and allow them to "tap-in" to the tools we provide.

 This example project uses Databricks Apps to host the server itself, and also provides a short example of how to interact with the server in Python on your local machine.
+For the LLM, it uses a model from the Databricks Model Serving endpoints.

 ## How to use